edaehn/bitsgalore.github.io/_posts/2019-09-09-recovering-90s-data-tapes-experiences-kb-web-archaeology.md

 tags: [tapes, tapeimgr, web-archaeology]
 ---

 Earlier this year I published [this blog post]({{ BASE_PATH }}/2019/01/31/roll-the-tape-recovering-90s-data-tapes-in-bitcurator) on the recovery of data from '90s data tapes.
-I gave a presentation on this during [this year's *iPress* conference](https://ipres2019.org/), and wrote a paper that discusses this work in more detail than my earlier blog post.
-The original paper (in PDF format) can be found in the [conference proceedings](add-link-here).
-The paper references a wealth of useful resources, but these are not easily accessible because the [*LaTeX*](https://en.wikipedia.org/wiki/LaTeX) software that I used to typeset the paper has a tendency to break URLs in a variety of ways.
-So, below is a more web-friendly version of the paper that fixes this issue.
+I will give a presentation on this during [the upcoming *iPres* 20019 conference](https://ipres2019.org/), and wrote a paper that discusses this work in more detail than my earlier blog post.
+The original paper (in PDF format) can be found in the [here](https://ipres2019.org/static/pdf/iPres2019_paper_9.pdf).
+The paper references a wealth of useful resources, but some of these are not easily accessible because the [*LaTeX*](https://en.wikipedia.org/wiki/LaTeX) template used does not handle hyperlinks well (this will be fixed in the final, post-conference version of the paper).
+Because of this I've created a web-friendly version of the paper below.

 <figure class="image">
   <img src="{{ BASE_PATH }}/images/2019/09/tapes-dds-dlt.jpg" alt="DDS-1 (left) and DLT-IV (right) tape">